keichi/hpcmaspa17-pfanalyzer/outline.md

-## タイトル
+## タイトル案

 - A Toolset for Analyzing Dynamic and Application-aware Interconnects
 - Performance Analysis Tools for Dynamic and Application-aware Interconnects
+- Simulator for Assessing the Effect of Dynamic Network Controllability on Interconnects

 ## アブストラクト

 Due to the rapid scale out of high-performance computing systems, interconnects are becoming increasingly large-scale and complex.
 This trend is making static and over-provisioned interconnects cost-ineffective.

-We have
-been developing SDN-enhanced MPI, a framework that optimizes the interconnect to fit the communication patterns of MPI applications by leveraging the dynamic network controllability of Software-Defined Networking (SDN).
-Our previous works have demonstrated the acceleration of several individual MPI primitives based on the idea of SDN-enhanced MPI.

-drive more efficient future HPC system design

-insight

-However, the effect of
-SDN-enhanced MPI on the utilization of interconnects and performance of real-world applications is yet unclear.
+We believe that dynamically optimizing the interconnect to fit the communication pattern of applications can increase the utilization of interconnects and improve application performance.
+Although simulators for static interconnects has been extensively researched and developed, little effort has been put for the simulation of dynamically controlled interconnects.
+To facilitate the analysis and understanding of the performance benefits of dynamic interconnects, we develop a simulator specialized for dynamic interconnects.
+This simulator allows interconnect researchers and designers to investigate the congestion in the interconnect for a given cluster configuration and set of communication patterns collected by a dedicated tool.

-To answer this question, we developed an MPI tracer and online analyzer to extract the communication patterns from applications.
-Furthermore, we developed an interconnect simulator to investigate the congestion in the interconnect for a given cluster configuration and set of communication patterns.
-By using these tools, we show how SDN-enhanced MPI can reduce congestion in the interconnect and potentially improve the performance of applications.
+By using these tools, we show how dynamically controlling the  interconnects can reduce congestion and potentially improve the performance of applications.

 ## 背景